Silverr12/DMA-CFW-Guide/README.md

 4. Go ahead and save all the changes you've made

 ## **4. Vivado Project Generation and Customisation**
-1. Open vivado and in the top menu, in the search query, search for tcl shell and click on it.
+1. Open Vivado and in the top menu, in the search query, search for tcl console and click on it.

 ![image](https://github.com/Silverr12/DMA-CFW-Guide/assets/89455475/5a3770ad-b821-49c1-bea8-a79684993abc)

-The shell should now open at the bottom of the application.
+The console should now open at the bottom of the application.

 ![image](https://github.com/Silverr12/DMA-CFW-Guide/assets/89455475/ae96df35-3e46-4f55-8ffd-39b42c8d0972)